-The bill, known as "The Catherine and Josephine Herring Act," introduces several significant changes to Louisiana's laws regarding abortion and related substances.
+The bill, known as "The Catherine and Josephine Herring Act," introduces significant changes to Louisiana's laws regarding abortion and related substances.
 It establishes the crime of "coerced criminal abortion by means of fraud," which occurs when an individual uses abortion-inducing drugs on a pregnant woman without her knowledge or consent, with penalties ranging from five to twenty years of hard labor and substantial fines depending on the gestational age of the unborn child.
-Additionally, the bill amends the definition of "abortion" to include the termination of a pregnancy regardless of whether the child survives and adds mifepristone and misoprostol to Schedule IV of the Uniform Controlled Dangerous Substances Law, while allowing pregnant women to possess these substances for personal use.
+Additionally, the bill amends the definition of "abortion" to include the potential death of the unborn child, regardless of survival, and adds the substances mifepristone and misoprostol to Schedule IV of the Uniform Controlled Dangerous Substances Law.

 Statutes affected: